-The Birthstones of June: Pearls, Alexandrites, and Moonstones
+The Birthstones of May: Pearl, Alexandrite, and Moonstone

 June is one of three months that has three birthstones!
-The month of June is known to have three birthstones, which are Pearls, Alexandrites, and Moonstones.
+The month of June is known to have three birthstones, which are Pearl, Alexandrite, and Moonstone.
 Each of these gemstones together gives any person born in June a wide variety of options to choose from.
 However, one does claim the title of June’s traditional birthstone, and another takes the novel modern birthstone name.
 We’ll dive deep into all these gemstone’s histories and features, so take notes if you’re planning on buying birthstone jewelry for yourself, or a loved one born in June!

 Why does June have three different birthstones?